tauri-apps/plugins-workspace/plugins/global-shortcut/permissions/autogenerated/reference.md

 |`deny-unregister`|Denies the unregister command without any pre-configured scope.|
 |`allow-unregister-all`|Enables the unregister_all command without any pre-configured scope.|
 |`deny-unregister-all`|Denies the unregister_all command without any pre-configured scope.|
+|`default`|No features are enabled by default, as we believe
+the shortcuts can be inherently dangerous and it is application specific if specific shortcuts should be registered or unregistered.
+|